 I don’t know what you already have on hand.

+I love budgeting and finding all sorts of ways to save money.
+From using shopping apps to buying reduced food, I am definitely a bargain hunter.
 You see, we could probably drastically trim your budget even more if I could go into your home and take inventory of your pantry, fridge, and freezer to see what items you have just begging to be used to put on your dinner table.
 Instead of spending more money by buying the list of ingredients that I have made, I would use my very favorite food budget tip that I use every single week in my own home: Use what you have first!

 How to use what you have to save on groceries